What is special about Brown University’s Biostatistics Department?

 How is a Biostatistics graduate program different from a graduate program in Statistics, or Analytics, or…?

 Statisticians use data to solve problems in a wide variety of fields.
 They work individually or as part of teams and apply their knowledge to train, inform and consult with professionals in other disciplines who need to analyze and interpret data.
 Biostatistics is the subfield of statistics dealing with medicine and public health.
-It specializes in techniques particular to these fields, but cover most of the topics that would be addressed in a statistics program.
+It specializes in techniques particular to these fields, but covers most of the topics that would be addressed in a statistics program.
 It tends to have a more applied focus than many statistics programs, which focus more on the mathematical theory and less on applications to solve important scientific questions of interest.
 Analytics is a new field that combines mathematics, computer science, statistics, information science and other data related fields.
 It focuses more on prediction and estimation and less on interpretation and the consideration of uncertainty.

 What employment prospects will I have if I graduate with a PhD in Biostatistics?